bblfsh/documentation/uast/specification.md

 It is a 1-based index.

 A position `(0, 0, 0)` means that position is not available.
-Native parsers MUST provide, at least, offset or line+col for positions when the native AST provides a position for the specific node.
+Native parsers MUST provide, at least, offset or line+col for positions when the it provides a position for the specific node.
 The UAST normalization process includes computing offset from line+col or line+col from offset, in cases where native parser does not provide both.
 So it is guaranteed that nodes in a UAST either have no position